thread/routemaster/README.md

 As a result, no external system is able to directly change the state of a label in a state machine.
-The most an external client can do is push more [metadata](metadata) into the system that _may_ change the state of a label, depending on dow the state machine is configured.
+The most an external client can do is push more [metadata](metadata) into the system that _may_ change the state of a label, depending on how the state machine is configured.

 Routemaster is also designed to operate in a multi-service environment, where multiple systems may want to affect the route of a label through a state